BMW recall: What owners need to do

 A VIN, or Vehicle Identification Number, is a unique string of letters and numbers assigned to each vehicle manufactured.
 You'll need to find a long serial number, usually 17 digits, marked on your car.

-The most common locations are the dash at the base of the windshield on the driver's side, a sticker on the driver's door or in the front of the engine block.
+The most common locations are the dash at the base of the windscreen on the driver's side, a sticker on the driver's door or in the front of the engine block.

-On most newer vehicles, some body parts such as fenders and hoods also have the VIN on them for identification.
+On most newer vehicles, some body parts such as bumper bars and bonnets also have the VIN on them for identification.

 A VIN will also be on your BMW's insurance or registration documents.
 You can find websites that can decode the VIN of most manufacturers automatically.